 Because of the nature of the system, the vertical tower works best with smaller plants.
 The individual planting space provided by your drilled holes won’t support species that require a significant amount of room.

 That said, the project will ultimately allow you to increase your yield.
 The vertical nature of the tower allows you to conserve space.
 You can grow more varieties of herbs and vegetables, even if you don’t have a large yard.
-This makes it a perfect addition to an urban garden, where you may be hemmed in by tightly packed neighbors.
+This makes it a perfect addition to an urban garden, where you may be hemmed in by tightly packed neighbours.

 One key to the vertical tower: making sure it stays upright.
 The taller the vertical pipe, the less stable it is likely to be.
 For that reason, don’t get too ambitious about height.
 Also, you should provide some base support for the structure to keep it from tipping over.

 Strawberry planter tower